We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Acupressure mats can take some getting used to.
 The spikes are sharp and can cause discomfort or pain for several minutes before they start to warm up to the body and feel good.

-To get maximum results, use the mat each day for 10 to 20 minutes at a time.
+To get maximum results, use the mat each day for 10–20 minutes at a time.
 Remember to breathe and practice consciously relaxing your body.
-Here are some more tips:

-- choose the surface to put it on: Beginners often use the mat spread out on a bed or sofa.
+- Choose the surface to put it on: Beginners often use the mat spread out on a bed or sofa.
 Intermediate and experienced users may move their mats onto the floor.

-- lie down slowly: Lie down with your weight evenly distributed on the mat.
+- Lie down slowly: Lie down with your weight evenly distributed on the mat.
 This will help you avoid injury from the points.

 When choosing an acupuncture mat, you’ll want to consider:

-- size: Acupressure mats come in a variety of sizes and shapes.
+- Size: Acupressure mats come in a variety of sizes and shapes.
 You’ll want to find one that’s a good fit for your body length or the part of your body you want to target.

-Acupressure mats themselves haven’t been studied extensively for their potential benefits.
-Since these mats work similarly to acupressure and acupuncture — by stimulating pressure points along the meridians of the body — they may provide the same or similar types of benefits.
+Since these mats work similarly to acupressure and acupuncture by stimulating pressure points along the meridians of the body, they may provide the same or similar types of benefits.

-The main difference is that acupressure mats stimulate many acupressure points indiscriminately, as opposed to targeted acupressure treatments provided by a professional.
+The main difference is that acupressure mats stimulate many acupressure points indiscriminately as opposed to targeted acupressure treatments provided by a professional.

 What are the benefits of lying on an acupressure mat?

-Acupressure mat users have reported finding relief for the following conditions:
+People who use acupressure mats have reported finding relief for the following conditions:

 - headache, which is thought to be alleviated by standing on the mat with both feet evenly placed